ianwagner/tak-tag/README.md

 run_tagger('SHEET_ID', 'FOLDER_ID', ['shoes', 'accessories'])
 PY
 ```

+`run_tagger` now leverages asynchronous requests under the hood and processes
+multiple images concurrently.
+Use the `concurrency` parameter to adjust how many
+files are tagged at once if you encounter rate limiting.

 Provide the raw Google IDs for the sheet and folder arguments.
 This writes tag results to the provided Google Sheet.
 Recipes can be generated in a similar manner using `generate_recipes` from `recipe_generator.py`.